 Today, banners on Oregon street lights feature Black Hawk's face, and painted tipis can be found in and around town.

 Across the river, the statue known as Black Hawk was created between 1908 and 1910 as the Eternal Indian by Chicago sculptor Lorado Taft.
 Now it is on the National Register of Historic Places.

 Visitors can walk through the town's entire history in Lowden State Park, on the blufftop where Lorado Taft founded the Eagle's Nest Art Colony in 1898.
 Today, it's a field campus for Northern Illinois University.

-Oregon makes a fun getaway any time for the three state parks that surround it and for the Rock River, which flows from Wisconsin's Horicon Marsh to the Mississippi at Rock Island and was named a national water trail in April 2013.
+Oregon makes a fun getaway any time for the three state parks that surround it and for the Rock River, which flows from Wisconsin's Horicon Marsh to the Mississippi at Rock Island and has been named a national water trail.

 Excursions on the Pride of Oregon paddlewheeler take tourists upstream.
 On the east side of the river, Black Hawk rises above the treetops, and on the west side, passenger see the stone turrets of a castle.